Reviews on Concertgebouw debut Feb ’16

 Greek/Japanese violinist Noé Inui (1985) is prize winner of various international competitions, such as Young Concert Artists New York, Sibelius/Helsinki (Young Talents’ Prize) and was awarded the top prize (Prix Julius Baer) of the Verbier Festival Academy 2012.
 As a soloist Noé performs frequently with orchestras in Germany, Belgium, Holland, Greece, Spain and Japan.
 As a chamber musician he gave recitals in many European countries as well as in the US, Japan and in The Netherlands.
 He shared the stage with among others Martha Argerich and Leonidas Kavakos.

 Greek pianist Vassilis Varvaresos (1983) was in 1998 the youngest winner ever of Young Concert Artists in New York, followed by various international prizes: his most recent ones at the prestigious Enescu Competition/Bucharest and the Monte Carlo Piano Masters.
 In March 2012 Vassilis had his first solo recital in Carnegie Hall and after that was invited by President Obama to perform at the White House.
 This “Most Promising Young Greek Artist” is playing both as soloist with orchestras as well as in recitals in venues like Salle Gaveau/Paris, Tonhalle Zürich and the Wiener Musikverein.
-Vassilis has recorded 4 CD’s, two solo-CD’s, one with violinist Noé Inui and one with baritone Dimitris Tiliakos ‘Winterreise’; ‘V for Valse’, his latest album has been released in May 2018 in Paris with ample critcial and public acclaim.
+Vassilis has recorded 7 CD’s, ‘V for Valse’, his latest solo album has been released in May 2018 in Paris with ample critcial and public acclaim.